LWC-Essentials/storybook/README.md

 ## About
 This project offers a sample LWC application, with a library, that shows how to integrate with Storybook.
-It covers differet aspects of Storybook:
+It covers different aspects of Storybook:

-- Components showcase
+- Component showcase
   Shows the components in action in a dedicated, simple UI (stories).
-- Components documentation
+- Component documentation
-  Provide the full components documentation, which can be generated out of the components source code and/or manually written.
+  Provide the full components documentation, which can be generated out of the components' source code and/or manually written.
 - Composition
   The application Storybook aggregates the components provided by its dependencies (the library).
 - Static deployment